mojontwins/ninnin64/README.md

 So mapped what?
 Well- you have 48 metatiles and 64 sprite cells, but levels only allow for 16 metatiles and 8 sprite cells (for enemies).
 The mapping is just selecting which 16 metatiles and which 8 sprite cells are in each level.
 Define your arrays at `my/tsmap.h` and `my/enems_ssmap.h` and populate the `l_tsmap` and `l_enems_ssmap` arrays at `my/levelset.h`.

 ## Stuff about map data

+### `MAP_IN_CHR_ROM`

+If enabled, maps are to be stored in CHR-ROM.
+This means some AGNES-1.0 type stuff must be performed to make the map binaries into CHR-ROM rather than PRG-ROM, and that which CHR-ROM page and the offset of each map should be provided, for each level.

+First of all, `rle44mapchrrom.exe` should be used instead of `rle44mapMK1.exe`.
+A list of maps should be provided, usually `/map/maplist.txt`.

 ### Silly springs